Protect Your Household

 The document includes information on isolation and quarantine, what you can and can't do, how to tell close contacts you tested positive, telling your employer, ways to manage respiratory symptoms at home, how to stop the spread of germs, using a face covering properly and more.

-Stay home to prevent the spread of COVID-19
+Stay home and away from others to prevent virus spread

-If you test positive for COVID-19, have symptoms of the virus, or have been in close contact (six feet for 15 minutes or more) with someone who has the virus, stay home and separated from other people, even those in your immediate household.
+If you test positive for COVID-19, have symptoms of the virus, or have been in close contact (six feet for 15 minutes or more over a 24-hour period) with someone who has the virus, stay home and separated from other people, even those in your immediate household.
 The CDC has a helpful website that explains what to do if you are sick, when to isolate and quarantine, and how to care for someone with COVID-19.
-You can also download the handbook above for more guidance.
+You can also download the handbook above and watch our video for more guidance.

 Monitor your symptoms